SciML/NeuralPDE.jl/docs/src/solvers/pinns.md

 - `get_numeric_derivative()`: return method that calculates the derivative.

-- `generate_training_sets(domains,dx,bcs,_indvars::Array,_depvars::Array)`: return training sets for equations and boundary condition, that is used for GridTraining strategy.
+- `generate_training_sets(domains,dx,bcs,indvars::Array,depvars::Array)`: return training sets for equations and boundary condition, that is used for GridTraining strategy.

 - `get_variables(eqs,_indvars::Array,_depvars::Array)`: returns all variables that are used in each equations or boundary condition.

 - `get_argument(eqs,_indvars::Array,_depvars::Array)`: returns all arguments that are used in each equations or boundary condition.

-- `get_bounds(domains,bcs,_indvars::Array,_depvars::Array)`: return pairs with lower and upper bounds for all domains.
+- `get_bounds(domains,eqs,bcs,eltypeθ,indvars::Array,depvars::Array,strategy)`: return pairs with lower and upper bounds for all domains.
 It is used for all non-grid training strategy: StochasticTraining, QuasiRandomTraining, QuadratureTraining.

 See how this can be used in `Debugging` section or `2-D Burgers equation, low-level API`  examples.